 Most password managers also let you share an encrypted password so that it can be used without revealing the original password.

-Average Cost of a Password Manager
+Cost of Password Management Software

 For Individuals: Up to $35 per user, billed annually